crossplane/oam-kubernetes-runtime/README.md

 The OAM Kubernetes runtime project is a collection of Golang helper libraries and OAM api type definitions.

-It is designed to help OAM platform builders rather than being used directly by developers or end-users.
-We would recommend end-users to check [Crossplane  official  documentation](https://crossplane.github.io/docs) instead.
+It is designed to help OAM platform builders rather than being used directly by OAM application developers or end-users.
+We would recommend OAM end-users to check [Crossplane  official  documentation](https://crossplane.github.io/docs) instead.

 In addition, we created this library with the following goals in mind